Current Exhibitions

 - Until Spring 2026

-Discover the story of the Tottenham vicar who was a leading figure in the study of Arabic in the early 1600s.
+Discover the story of the Vicar of Tottenham at All Hallows Church, who was a leading figure in the study of Arabic in the early 1600s.
 Developed in partnership with PhD Researcher Samantha Brown, the exhibition explores Bedwell’s Tottenham, his interest in mathematics and the role he had in the development of Arabic Studies in England.
 Through manuscripts, maps, artefacts and contemporary artworks by Mary Yacoob, the exhibition brings the little known story of William Bedwell to life.

 Location: Hankin Gallery